 13. [Optional] The MB-PCF responds with SM MBS Policy Association Response with policies for the MBS Session ID.

-In addition, determines whether the request is authorized.
+In addition, the MB-PCF determines whether the request is authorized.

 If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (according to the PCF configuration for this Application), and notifies the result to the MB-SMF.
 The PCF notifies the MB-SMF whether the transmission resources corresponding to the QoS request are established or not.

+For multicast, the MB-PCF also provides an MBS Association ID that identifies the required characteristics of the associated PDU Session.

 If the request is not authorized, the required QoS is not allowed, or transmission resources are not established, MB-SMF responds to the NEF in step 16 with a Result value indicating the failure cause, and NEF further notifies AF in step 17.